ellipticaldoor/zolander_bebop_ld34/README.md

+# Zolander Bebop

-dventure of the space adventurer that can't turn to the left!
+Welcome to new the adventure of the space adventurer that can't turn to the left!

 Good luck!! :D

-Credits:
+### Credits

 Daniel Blanco - @danielblanco3d
 Celestino Gianotti - @CeleGianotti